-Use Analytics to measure the overall performance of your social media activity across multiple social networks.
+You can use Analytics to measure the overall performance of your social media activity across multiple social networks.
 Analytics measures organic, owned, and earned metrics on Facebook, Twitter, LinkedIn, and Instagram.
-It also measures customer support metrics, such as average response times and interaction volume.
+Enterprise plan members can also measure customer support metrics, such as average response times and interaction volume (see Analyze team performance).
 Depending on your subscription type, Analytics may include the following four categories of information:

 - Quick Views - View overall post performance and team performance.
 Post performance displays published content with an overview on how it was received by your audience.
 You can customize the date range for the metrics you want to view and customize the columns displayed to show the metrics most important to you.

 - Impact - View team productivity, response time, and resolution time.

 - Reports - Generate customizable and shareable reports geared to the needs of your organization.
 You can display mixed overview reports and customizable reports for Facebook, Instagram, LinkedIn, and Twitter.